Webster University student and Ferguson resident Steward Stiles smelled the tear gas as it seeped…

 Junior Jessica Aguilar-Adan calls Las Vegas home.
 Aguilar-Adan said even though she was not there, the event hit her personally because it was her hometown.

 “Las Vegas is a small-town, believe it or not, so everyone knows everyone,” Aguilar-Adan said.
 “Therefore, this attack felt personal.
 Those people went to a music festival to laugh, sing and dance without a care in the world.
 Unfortunately, they were left running for their lives.
-The shooter took away the fun and replaced it with fun.”
+The shooter took away the fun and replaced it with fear.”

 Aguilar-Adan said the next question she wanted answered is why.